Tips for Cleaning

 You should periodically be cleaning the underside of your mouse to avoid having any debris buildup near the sensor that prevents the mouse (and your cursor) to move in smooth movements.
 Computer mice also need a damp cloth wipe down to avoid germs from spreading.
 If you work on a laptop, remember to wipe down your trackpad.

-A damp cloth wipe down on areas where there are buttons that are frequently pressed should be considered.
+Wipe down a damp cloth where there are buttons that are frequently pressed should be considered.
 Remember to not spray anything directly onto the printer.

 This area is probably used frequently and a prime place for dirty fingerprints, smears, and germs.
 A wipe down is also good for this area.
 Make sure that you use a cloth that is suitable for cleaning electronics such as monitors to ensure that you don't scratch your scanner.